If you or a member of your household is living with a temporary or long-term health condition (physical or mental), we may be able to help.

 Occupational therapy assessment

-Occupational Therapist assessments can also cover help and advice around mental illness (including dementia), learning disabilities (autism), dyspraxia, ADHD, coordination difficulties etc.
+Occupational Therapist assessments can also cover help and advice around: mental illness (including dementia), learning disabilities, neurodiversity (eg Autism), dyspraxia, ADHS, coordination difficulties, etc.

 Occupational Therapists must be registered and sourced from the Royal College of Occupational Therapists.